(941) 417-4715

 7. Government and State Programs

-In addition to Medicaid, many states have specific programs aimed to assist seniors with long-term care costs.
+In addition to Medicaid, many states have specific programs for senior care assistance, including tax relief, utility aid, and prescription discounts.
+Programs such as PACE and Community First Choice provide medical and support services.
 Researching state-specific resources can provide additional support for seniors and their families.

 Does Medicare Pay for Home Care Services?